-The phase-frequency detector generates up and down frequency control signals that direct the charge pump operation, and are also used to enable a lock detect circuit.
+The phase-frequency detector generates up and down frequency control signals and are also used to enable a lock detect circuit.

 Frequency control data is loaded into the device via the Serial Data Port, and can be placed in three separate frequency registers.
 One of these registers (EE register) is used to load from and write to the non-volatile 20-bit EEPROM.